1 9 7 1 – 1 9 7 2 (UK)

 At the time the show was released, it was the most expensive TV series ever made in Britain at £100,000 per episode.

-Filmed at Pinewood Studios, the total budget for the ATV comedy/thriller series – originally to be titled Friendly Persuaders – was £2½ million.
+Filmed at Pinewood Studios (and on location on the French Riviera), the total budget for the ATV comedy/thriller series – originally to be titled The Friendly Persuaders – was £2½ million.

 It was released in Great Britain in September 1971 having already been sold to every country in the world which had television, with the exception of Russia, China and Albania.